![]() |

 software for installation on personally-owned computers.

-If a computer within ResNet is spreading viruses on the network, it will be disconnected
+If a computer within ResNet is spreading malware (viruses or other unwanted/malicious software) over the network,

 For more information on computer viruses and instructions on how to install

-virus-protection software on your computer, visit
+the Bitdefender security software on your computer, visit

 http://www.saintmarys.edu/virus.